ficonsulting/RInno/README.md

-RInno makes it easy to deploy local shiny apps by providing an interface between R and [Inno Setup](http://www.jrsoftware.org/isinfo.php), an installer for windows programs.
+RInno makes it easy to deploy local shiny apps by providing an interface between R and [Inno Setup](http://www.jrsoftware.org/isinfo.php), an installer for Windows programs.
 It is designed to be simple to use (two lines of code at a minimum), yet comprehensive.

-If your client does not have R installed, the RInno's installation wizard will ask them to install it.
-It also provides a framework for managing R software packages required by your shiny apps and error logging features.
+If a user does not have R installed, the RInno installer will ask them to install R along with your shiny app.
+It also provides a framework for managing R software packages required by your app and error logging features.

 Getting Started
 ---------------